 5 Ways to Decorate the Classroom for Winter

 Snowflakes are the ultimate winter decor.
 Hang them from the ceiling, use them in a bulletin board, and for lesson manipulatives.
 Create a winter snowflake escape with snowflakes made from paper or cardboard.
 If you plan on repeating the snowflake decor next year, you may want to purchase heavier snowflakes and laminate them with clear contact paper if they’re not already coated.
 Not only will they last longer, but it will keep them from getting dirty or warping while in storage.

-The holidays may be gone, but the lovable image of snowman is never out of season.
+The holidays may be gone, but the lovable image of a snowman is never out of season.
 Create a large snowman to hang by the door to welcome students as they enter the classroom.
-A wintry mix of green evergreen trees and snowmen cutouts can hang from the ceiling to offer snowy decor.
+A wintry mix of green evergreen trees and snowman cutouts can hang from the ceiling to offer snowy decor.
 Cover bulletin boards with snowmen related math and language activities, and bring snowman themes into learning center projects.